theochem/horton/doc/dev_getting_started.rst

    fix the bug.
 Commit both test and fix in one patch.**

    This is a great way of fixing bugs and making tests.
-It also guarantees that your bug will not be reintroduced in later versions accidentally.
+It also guarantees that the bug you found will not be reintroduced accidentally in later versions of Horton.

 5. **Write lots of documentation, doc-strings and comments.**

-   Writing lots of comments is needed for obvious reasons.
-Doc-strings are a rather Pythonic thing to do.
-More information about doc-strings can be found
+   `Comments` are needed for obvious reasons.

+   `Doc-strings` are a rather Pythonic thing to do.
+More information about doc-strings can be found `here <http://www.python.org/dev/peps/pep-0257#what-is-a-docstring>`_.

-   here: http://todo.
-The documentation system is discussed below.
+   `The documentation` is written in `ReStructuredText <http://docutils.sourceforge.net/rst.html>`_ and compiled with `Sphinx <http://sphinx.pocoo.org/>`_ into the fancy webpage you are currently looking at.
+More details on the documentation system are given below.

 6. **Write Python code in style.**

-   There is an extensive guide for decently formatting Python source code: http://todo.
+   There is an extensive `Style Guide for Python Code <http://www.python.org/dev/peps/pep-0008/>`_.
    The main purpose is to make the source code easier to read and maintain.
    These are the basics:

    * Never use tabs.
 Always use four spaces to indent code.
    * Use CamelCase for class names.
 All other names are written in lower case,